Ovid2020/BattleShip/README.md

    1. [Attacks](#attacks)

 ##Requirements
-- Node 0.10.x
+- Node 0.10.x or newer (code was written with v.
+6.3.1)

 ##Installation
-> No external modules nor libraries are used.
+No external modules nor libraries are used.
 It's ready to play out of the box.

 ##Gameplay